President's Delegations of Authority

 President’s Delegations of Authority

-The president may delegate executive management and administrative authority to the University's executive officers.
-The president's delegations of authority authorize his executive officers to act on behalf of the University and to bind the University within the scope of authority to a legally enforceable obligation.
-The president may condition, limit, or revoke any authorities so delegated at any time.
+The president may delegate or reserve for himself/herself, any executive management and administrative authority that has been given to the president by the Board of Regents.
+The president’s delegations authorize senior leaders who report directly to the president to act on behalf of the University and to bind the University to a legally enforceable obligation.
+The president may condition, limit, or revoke any delegated signature authorities at any time.
 Authorities that the president reserves may not be exercised by any other person, unless expressly authorized by administrative policy or presidential directive.

 Sub-Delegations of the President’s Authority

-Executive officers who have authorities delegated to them by the president may, but need not, sub-delegate authorities to employees who report to them and so on throughout the organization.
-Executive officers are ultimately responsible and accountable for the proper sub-delegation of the president's authorities throughout their units, in accordance with this policy.
+Senior leaders who report directly to the president and to whom the President has delegated signature authorities may, but need not, sub-delegate signature authorities to employees who report to them and so on throughout the organization.
+These leaders are ultimately responsible and accountable for the proper sub-delegation of the president’s authorities throughout their units, in accordance with this policy.

 Delegations of Authority Provisions

-- Delegated authority must be granted and exercised consistent with the terms and conditions of the original delegation and with all applicable laws and University policies, including specifically Board of Regents Policies: Reservations and Delegations of Authority, Legal Review of Contracts and Transactions, and Internal Controls.
+- Delegators may grant signature authorities only to a person within the delegator’s area of managerial control, and the authorities must be granted and exercised consistent with the terms and conditions of the original delegation and with all applicable laws and University policies, including specifically Board of Regents Policies: Reservations and Delegations of Authority, Legal Review of Contracts and Transactions, and Internal Controls.

 - Delegators must communicate their delegations of authority (new or revised) to the Delegations of Authority Program (see http://www.compliance.umn.edu/delegationContact.htm).
 Delegators must also notify the delegatee in writing, retain documentation of all of their delegations, and review those delegations at least annually to ensure they are up-to-date and appropriate.
 This documentation must be made available upon request.